Dialysis centers - what to expect

 If you need dialysis for kidney disease, you have a few options for how to receive treatment.
 Many people have dialysis in a treatment center.
 This article focuses on hemodialysis at a treatment center.

-Artificial kidneys - dialysis centers - what to expect; Dialysis - what to expect; Renal replacement therapy - dialysis centers - what to expect
+Artificial kidneys - dialysis centers; Dialysis - what to expect; Renal replacement therapy - dialysis centers; End-stage renal disease - dialysis centers; Kidney failure - dialysis centers; Renal failure - dialysis centers; Chronic kidney disease-dialysis centers

 You may have treatment in a hospital or in a separate dialysis center.